Cambodia

 As opposed to Vietnam where bargaining is expected, Cambodia is a lot less ruthless about it.
 You will absolutely have to bargain when you purchase items at markets, but they don’t hold out for too long.
 Taxi’s, remork-motos and cyclo’s however, require a bit more bargainng skill and effort.

-Cambodia travel tips and advice – Make sure you agree on a price for a services such as a transport before you get in otherwise you’re in for a long and difficult negotiation at the end.
+Travel tips for Cambodia – Make sure you agree on a price for a services such as a transport before you get in.

 Etiquette